快猫短视频

 Living as a Liver Cancer Survivor

 For some people with liver cancer, treatment can remove or destroy the cancer.
 Completing treatment can be both stressful and exciting.
-You may be relieved to finish treatment, but find it hard not to worry about cancer coming back.
+You may be relieved to finish treatment, but you might find it hard not to worry about cancer coming back.
 This is a very common concern if you have had cancer.

 Follow-up care

-Doctors visits and tests
+Doctor visits and tests

 If you have been treated with surgery, a liver transplant, or ablation/embolization and have no signs of cancer remaining, most doctors recommend follow-up with imaging tests and blood tests every 3 to 6 months for the first 2 years, then every 6 to 12 months.
-Follow-up is needed to check for cancer recurrence or spread, as well as possible side effects of certain treatments.

 Your transplant team should tell you what to watch for in terms of symptoms and side effects and when you need to contact them.
 It is very important to follow their instructions closely.